liran4200/safe-pairing-app/README.md

 - Writing and deploying a smart contract;
 - Implementing a web based UI using React;
 - Connecting the UI to the blockchain using eosjs;
-- Styling the UI using Material-UI.

-Github eosio-project-boilerplate-simple (https://github.com/EOSIO/eosio-project-boilerplate-simple) contains the UI and Smart Contract code, as well as setup scripts which will initialise and start all the necessary components.

-The sample DApp demonstrates storing data in multi index table and retrieving this data into the web based UI.
-NoteChain is a simple note taking application, where notes are tied to user accounts.
-For this example, all accounts are pre-created by scripts and the account details are displayed at the bottom of the NoteChain UI.

-Each account can then be used to add a note to the blockchain.
-The individual notes are saved in a multi-index table and for simplicity are of fixed width.
-Each account may have one note attached to it, adding a note to an account with an existing note will replace the existing note with a new note.

-**Any private keys you see in this repository are for demo purposes only.
-For a real DApp NEVER expose the private keys.**

 # Prerequisites
 Make sure Docker and Node.js are installed

 * Install Docker: https://docs.docker.com/docker-for-mac/install/
 * Install Node.js: https://nodejs.org/en/

-The DApp and eosio will occupy the ports 3000, 8888 and 9876.
+The DApp and eosio will occupy the ports 3000, 8899 and 9876.
 Make sure nothing else is already running on these ports.

 Clone the repository:
 ```sh